TOG Foundation

 Walk Details

 Built around 1861, the Count House was the residence and offices for the Captain and staff of the Botallack Mine.
+As you walk around you can picture Poldark himself walking alongside you.

 Read more ...

-From the Count House turn left onto the road toward s the village of Botallack.
+From the Count House turn left onto the road towards the village of Botallack.
 At the disused shed turn right onto Botallack Moor past the mine chimney and the disused tips to Manor Farm.

 Continue on this track which follows the footpaths at the top of the valley.
 From here you can see the remains of the Kenidjack stream works.
-The path circles around view point.
+The path circles around the view point.
 Retrace your steps towards Wheal Owles and take the left path towards Wheal Drega.

-Botallack, St Just, Cornwall TR19 7QQ
+Carpark: Botallack, St Just, Cornwall TR19 7QQ

 trainNearest Train (or tube) Station(s):